Jenny Fromdabloc: Plot

-Ten years ago, Snot attains a crush on Hayley, which persists to the present day.
-In the present, while Steve is proposing an idea to his friends of tasting 31 ice cream flavors at Baskin-Robbins, Snot professes his love for Hayley, despite her marriage to Jeff Fischer.
+10 years ago, Snot developed a crush on Hayley, which has persisted to the present day.
+While Steve proposes to his friends the idea of tasting 31 ice cream flavors at Baskin-Robbins, Snot professes his love for Hayley, despite her marriage to Jeff Fischer.
 Hayley rejects Snot, leaving him depressed, so Steve and Roger devise a plan to cheer him up.
 Roger creates a new persona: Steve's teenage cousin from New Jersey, Jenny Fromdabloc.
 Snot falls in love with her at a video arcade, where Steve, Toshi, and Barry all leave the two alone to connect.
 The next day, at Pearl Bailey High School, Snot announces to Steve and his friends that he and his date went to the beach and had sex there, much to Steve's horror.

-Back home, Steve becomes outraged at Roger and the two fighting constantly over Snot's increasing raunchier relationship with Jenny.
+Back home, Steve becomes outraged at Roger, and the two fight constantly over Snot's increasingly raunchy relationship with Jenny.
 Steve is also dismayed that Snot is now de facto leader of their friend group due to his relationship, and Barry and Toshi agree with Snot's suggestion to go to a theme park called Wild West Land instead of Steve's idea.
 Eventually, Steve finds Roger washing a stress ball he used for a businessman persona.
-Steve questions Roger on why he is cleaning it, and realizes Roger is using it in order to simulate sex with Snot.
-At the Wild West Land amusement park, Steve spills the news to Snot, showing the stress ball as proof.
-Devastated, Snot ends his relationship with Jenny, which upsets Roger as well.
+Steve questions Roger on why he is cleaning it, and realizes Roger is using it to simulate sex with Snot.
+Steve spills the news at the Wild West Land amusement park to Snot, showing the stress ball as proof.
+Devastated, Snot ends his relationship with Jenny, which also upsets Roger.